 Lieldienas (Easter) is a celebration of the arrival of spring and sun, the spring equinox.
 With the rise of Christianity, Lieldienas was celebrated on the day coinciding with Easter Sunday.
 As this day signified the start of the farming season, many traditions were be observed in order to bring good health, abundant harvest and prosperity.

 Easter morning should start before the sunrise to ensure the alertness for the rest of the year.
 It should be followed with a wash in a spring that is flowing towards the sun for good health and clear mind.
 Breakfast would be hard boiled eggs with salt (so you don’t have to lie for the rest of the year), preceded by an egg fight.
 Whoever has the strongest egg, will live the longest.
 Egg colouring is the most popular of Easter traditions in Latvia.
-Eggs are covered in onion peels with addition of grass strands, yarn, blueberry jam, flowers or tree buds for additional pattern.
+Eggs are covered in onion peels with addition of grass strands, yarn, blueberry jam, frozen blackberries, flowers, tree buds or leaves for additional pattern.
 Each individual egg is then wrapped in a cloth or newspaper, secured with a yarn, placed in a large pot and boiled for 15 minutes.
 Boiled and cooled eggs are rubbed with a bit of butter to create a subtle shine that highlights the patter created by onion peels; no two eggs are the same.
 Cooked eggs are used for egg fights and egg rolling games.

 Another popular tradition is building a large swing and swinging as high as possible.
 There are a number of reasons offered, e.g., to bring good health to cattle, to ward off evil spirits or to deter mosquitoes.
 Countless other customs address fertility, health and beauty, cattle rearing and crop farming.